AgileTrossDev/nacap/README.md

 #  NACAP - Not Another Coding Assignment for a Portfolio
 This system consists of two microservices and a Postgresql database.
-It attempts to solve this fictional user story:
+It attempts to solve this fictional user story using RESTful interaces utilizing a LRU Algorithm.

 ```
 As an advertiser on a social media network I want to quickly find members of a user's network